-From this study, we found evidence for over sixty different strategies for concept generation during the ideation stage.
+This study revealed evidence for over 60 strategies for concept generation during the ideation stage.
 Participants generated novel concepts and proposed concept modifications, and specific Design Heuristics were observed in their designs.
 The results suggest instruction on Design Heuristics can aid in effective idea generation.